paapaabdullahm/angular-cli/README.md

 * Create your app with the newly created 'ng' alias
 `$  ng new my-app`

-* Move the contents of the installation directory to the parent working directory and remove the empty folder `$ sudo mv my-app/{.,}* . && sudo rm -r my-app`

 * Add domain to host file